Faculty of Stress Psychophysiology

 • Recognise the organisational symptoms of stress and identify what strategies can be undertaken to prevent and manage stress at work

-The trainer is Professor Stephen Palmer, Dr Siobhain O’Riordan or Nick Edgerton.
+The trainer is Professor Stephen Palmer or Dr Siobhain O’Riordan.

-CERTIFICATE IN WORK-BASED PROFESSIONAL DEVELOPMENT (SPECIALIST TOPIC) (5 Credits, Level 6)
+CERTIFICATE IN WORK-BASED PROFESSIONAL DEVELOPMENT (SPECIALIST TOPIC) (Level 6)

 The Certificate in Work-Based Professional Development (Specialist Topic) (5 Credits at Level 6) is run in association with the International Academy for Professional Development.